Gaddang people: American occupation

-Japanese occupation and WWII
+Japanese incursion and WWII

-The Japanese began implementing a policy of economic penetration of the Philippines immediately after the American occupation began, concentrating particularly on acquiring land in agriculturally under-developed areas in Mindanao, and providing labor for construction in the mountains of northern Luzon as well.
-The construction of Baguio, beginning in 1904, attracted more than 1,000 Japanese nationals who eventually owned farms, retail businesses, and transport.
+The Japanese undertook a policy of economic penetration in the Philippines immediately after the American occupation began.
+It concentrated on acquiring land in agriculturally under-developed areas in Northern Luzon and Mindanao, while also encouraging the placement of Japanese nationals throughout the islands.
+Beginning in 1904, construction at Baguio attracted more than 1,000 Japanese nationals - some of whom eventually acquired farms, retail, and transport businesses.
 Land ownership under the Public Land act of 1903 (P.L.
-926) by Japanese nationals in the Philippines exploded to more than 200,000 hectares; by 1919 the Commonwealth government was concerned enough about Japanese corporate land-ownership to initiate the Land-Act of 1919 (P.L.
-2874) which restricted land ownership to situations where 61% of ownership was Philippine or United States citizen.
-By the late 1930s there were more than 350 Japanese-owned businesses in the Philippines - 80% had ten or fewer employees.
-About 19,000 Japanese nationals lived and worked in the Philippines before December 1941; most municipalities in northern Luzon housed at least one Japanese-owned business, whose proprietor's primary loyalty was to his homeland.
-Very few of them were spies, but they provided a continuous stream of vital political, economic, and logistical information to those who were.
+926) by Japanese nationals in the Philippines exploded to more than 200,000 hectares; the Commonwealth government became concerned enough about Japanese corporate land-ownership to initiate the Land-Act of 1919 (P.L.
+2874), restricting land ownership to situations where more than 60% of ownership were Philippine or United States citizens.
+By the late 1930s, more than 350 registered Japanese-owned businesses – 80% with ten or fewer employees, and 19,000 Japanese nationals were established in the Philippines.
+Prior to December 1941, most municipalities in northern Luzon housed at least one Japanese-owned business whose proprietor's primary loyalty was to his homeland.
+Very few were spies, but they provided a stream of vital political, economic, and logistical information to those who were.

 On December 10, 1941, elements of the Japanese 14th Army landed at Aparri, Cagayan and marched inland to take Tuguegarao by the 12th.
 Hapless regular Philippine Army (PA) units of the 11th Division surrendered or fled.
-While Gen.Homma's main force proceeded to Ilocos Norte along the coast, troops were also deployed to administer the agriculturally rich Cagayan Valley and facilitate Japanese expropriation of both food supplies (which included butchering of more than half of farmers' carabao for meat to feed their army) and the equipment to produce them.
-In addition, the US military had destroyed communications infrastructure to prevent use by the Japanese invaders.
-By late 1942 food and other commodities for native residents of the Cagayan Valley region had become very scarce.
+While Gen.Homma's main force proceeded to Ilocos Norte along the coast, troops were deployed to administer the agriculturally rich Cagayan Valley and facilitate Japanese appropriation of food supplies (butchering of more than half of farmers' carabao for meat to feed their army) and farm equipment.
+Retreating US military destroyed communications infrastructure to prevent use by the Japanese invaders.
+By late 1942 reliable information, food, and other commodities for native residents of the Cagayan Valley region had become very scarce.

 Meanwhile, the Manila-based Second Philippine Republic of President Laurel encouraged collaboration with the Japanese.
-In these hard times for North Luzon, many individual Japanese soldiers established relationships with Filipino residents, married local women, and fathered children - demonstrating their expectation of becoming permanent (if superior) residents.

-The U.S. armed forces Philippine and U.S. Army escapees hid in the mountains or valley villages; some engaged in small-scale guerrilla actions against the Japanese.
-In October 1942, Americans Lt.
-Col. Martin Moses, & Lt.
-Col. Arthur Noble attempted to organize a coordinated Northern Luzon guerrilla action; communications failed, however, and the attacks were unsuccessful.
-Nonetheless, the Japanese occupying the Cagayan Valley perceived a serious threat - they brought thousands of troops from the capture of Manila and Bataan to discourage any resistance in a fierce and indiscriminate manner. "(Local) leaders were killed or captured, civilians were robbed, tortured, and massacred, their towns and barrios were destroyed."
+In these hard times for North Luzon, many individual Japanese soldiers established relationships with Filipino residents, married local women, and fathered children with the expectation of becoming permanent (if superior) residents.
+Philippine and American military escapees hid in the mountains or valley villages; some engaged in small-scale guerrilla actions against the Japanese.
+In October 1942, American Colonels Martin Moses and Arthur Noble attempted a coordinated Northern Luzon guerrilla action which failed.
+Japanese forces in the Cagayan Valley perceived a serious threat, and brought thousands of troops from Manila and Bataan to discourage possible resistance in a fierce and indiscriminate manner. "(Local) leaders were killed or captured, civilians were robbed, tortured, and massacred, their towns and barrios were destroyed."